JankaMarlene/masters_thesis/README.md

 GitHub Repository for my master's thesis

 ## 📋 protocols
-contains all the meeting transcripts
+contains all the meeting transcript

 ## 📆 timetable
 ```mermaid